julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/grease_chart.jpg)
 <br/><br/>

-If you need some context about the tournament and its rules, please refer to the **Tournament Details** section below.
+In the **Tournament Details** section below, I go over some general knowledge and rules of the tournament.
+I recommend reading this part before going into the analysis to gain some context.
 There's also a **Terminology** section to help explain jargon.

 For the person interested in how I obtained the data and and did the analysis, please read the **Technical Notes** section.
 This was my first web scraping project and I go through some of my struggles and what I learned.